Pseudoficalbia

-Pseudoficalbia is a subgenus of the mosquito genus Uranotaenia with 146 species.
+Pseudoficalbia is a subgenus of the mosquito genus Uranotaenia with 153 species.
 It was originally created as a genus by Frederick Vincent Theobald in 1911 (the name was applied again as new in 1912); however, it was later treated as a subgenus of Uranotaenia, and then was made a synonym of the same genus.
 It was later restored as a subgenus by E.L.
 Peyton in 1972.

 Species

+The following species belong to the subgenus Pseudoficalbia.